agiorgia/AvaDaniel_EECE5698/README.md

 Classical Method file structure breakdown:
-The classical method is contained in the matlab file FinalProject_IPP.m.
+The classical method code is contained in the matlab file FinalProject_IPP.m.
 This loops through all images in the DevImages folder for processing.

 Results from the classical method are stored in the Outputs folder.
-This folder contains subplots of each step in the image processing pipeline for each image as well as an excel sheet containing a sheet for each image.
-Each sheet contains the major and minor axial measurements of each identified cell in the image.
+This folder contains subplots of each step in the image processing pipeline for each image as well as two excel files.

+CellStats.xlsx contains a sheet for each image, and each sheet has the major and minor axis measurments for all identified cells in the image.

+CellCount.xlsx reports the number of cells identified in each image.

 ML Method file structure breakdown: